top of page

 Cult involvement is not a shameful thing.
 Your involvement does not make you less of a person, stupid, or unforgivable.

-There are numerous ways that individuals become involved in a coercive group, including:
+There are numerous ways that individuals join a coercive group, including:

 • Being born into and raised in a group.